input-output-hk/jormungandr/README.md

 * Win: Add `%USERPROFILE%\.cargo\bin` to the  environment variable `PATH`.
 * Lin/Mac: Add `${HOME}/.cargo/bin` to your `PATH`.

-#### cc, protobuf
+#### protobuf

-* Make sure the C compiler toolchain is installed and, on Unix (e.g. macOS), the compiler and linker executable `cc` is found in `PATH`.
-* On Linux with systemd: to enable logging to journald replace step 9 with `cargo install --path jormungandr --features systemd`.
-* The build requires the [Protocol Buffers][protobuf] compiler:
+* The [Protocol Buffers][protobuf] version bundled with crate `prost-build` will be used.
-  - On Linux environments without glibc such as Alpine, the protobuf compiler `protoc` needs to be installed and found in `PATH` or otherwise specified in the environment variable `PROTOC`.
-  - For distribution or container builds in general, it's a good practice to install `protoc` from the official distribution package if available, otherwise the version bundled with crate `prost-build` will be used.
+* For distribution or container builds in general, it's a good practice to install `protoc` from the official distribution package if available.

+#### NixOS

-  - **NixOS** users should rely on [shell.nix](shell.nix) provided in this source tree to pull the dependencies and set up the environment for the build.
+If you are on NixOS, use [shell.nix](shell.nix) to pull the dependencies and set up the environment for the build.

 [protobuf]: https://developers.google.com/protocol-buffers/